nkezhaya/shippex/README.md

 # Shippex

 Shippex is an abstraction of commonly used features in shipping with various carriers.
+It provides a (hopefully) pleasant API to work with carrier-provided web interfaces for fetching rates and printing shipping labels.

 As of now, only UPS is supported.
 More carrier support will come in the future.
 Units of measurement are currently hardcoded to inches and miles.

 ## Installation